keep-starknet-strange/madara/docs/getting-started.md

 $ mkdir my-chain-state

 // Use of that folder to store the chain state
-$ ./target/release/madara --dev --base-path ./my-chain-state/
+$ ./target/release/madara run --dev --base-path ./my-chain-state/

 // Check the folder structure created inside the base path after running the chain
 $ ls ./my-chain-state